KOLIRANBIR102/jokes-extension-version-2/README.md

-# jokes-extension-version-2
+# Funnyyyy-Jokes-Chrome-Extension
-a chrome extension to get funny jokes
+You click on this google chrome extension to get a random Joke every time 😂